LibreHealthIO/lh-ehr/README.md

  - Clone the repository
  - Run index.php file which then redirects to setup page!
 Follow the instructions and you are done!!

 Sometimes , installation may take more time than usual on some systems.
-In that case, you would need to increase "max_execution_time" in your php.ini file and then restart your server.
+In that case, you would need to increase `max_execution_time` in your php.ini file and then restart your server.